cforme/reno-bt/README.md

 # reno-bt
-Arduino ESP bluetooth to serial converter for Renogy/srne solar controllers with RS232 ports.
+Arduino ESP32 bluetooth to serial converter for Renogy/srne solar controllers with RS232 ports.
 Tested on Renogy Wanderer 30 only with solarAPP and Renogy BT on android.

 Needs an rs232 to 3.3v TTL converter on serial2, and a 3.3v linear regulator for power.